-Use state and district adopted materials to help promote student achievement in mathematics.
+Use state and district adopted evidence-based materials (Go Math!) to help promote student achievement in mathematics.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.